myhorreum/myhorreum.github.io/projects/project-7.md

 * Created a custom grok filter to parse the syslog data for our specific use-case.
 * Automated reporting by writing a bash script that receives a .csv from Kibana via a generated POST URL, waits for the .csv to fully download, the emails then .csv out to designated recipients.
 * Integrated with nginx to secure Kibana and require credentials to access Kibana.
+* Installed Winlogbeat on Windows domain controllers to send authentication logs from those agents.

 <img class="ui small left floated image" src="../images/wizard.gif">